dirk-thomas/vcstool/README.rst

   vcs status /path/to/several/repos /path/to/other/repos /path/to/single/repo

-Importing and exporting sets of repositories
+Exporting and importing sets of repositories
 --------------------------------------------

 Vcstool can export and import all the information required to reproduce the versions of a set of repositories.
 Vcstool uses a simple `YAML <http://www.yaml.org/>`_ format to encode this information.
 This format includes a root key ``repositories`` under which each local repository is described by a dictionary keyed by its relative path.
 Each of these dictionaries contains keys ``type``, ``url``, and ``version``.